+'''

+syslog: #This is a output-module to direct log-output to

+several directions.

+enabled: no

+facility: local5

+level: Info

+⇒possible levels are:

+↓Info and Debug.

-''' syslog: #This is a output-module to direct log-output to several directions. enabled: no #The use of this output-module is not enabled. facility: local5 #In this option you can set a syslog facility. level: Info #In this option you can set the level of output.
-The possible levels are: #Emergency, Alert, Critical, Error, Warning, Notice, '''
+#This is a output-module to direct log-output to

+#This option you can set a syslog facility.

+#In this option you can set the level of output.
+The

+#Emergency, Alert, Critical, Error, Warning, Notice,

+'''